Anna Eshoo: Early life and education

 Anna Eshoo was born in New Britain, Connecticut, of Assyrian and Armenian heritage.
-Her mother fled from Armenia to Iraq, and subsequently to the United States.
+Her mother had fled from Armenia to Iraq, and subsequently to the United States.
 Her father, Fred Georges, a jeweler and watchmaker, was a Chaldean Christian.

 Eshoo graduated from New Britain High School in 1960, and later moved to California.
-She received an associate of arts degree from Cañada College in 1975.
+She received an Associate of Arts degree in English from Cañada College in 1975.

 Early political career

 Eshoo was Chair of the San Mateo Democratic Party from 1978 to 1982.
 She was also a member of the Democratic National Committee in the 1980s.
 She was chief of staff to Speaker pro tempore Leo McCarthy of the California State Assembly in 1981–82.
 Eshoo was elected to the San Mateo County Board of Supervisors in 1982 and served until 1992.
 She was president of the board in 1986.